nswmesh/nswmesh_wiki/docs/meshcore/sydney-meshcore.md

 > **Role:** Highest elevation, most neighbors, backbone of the mesh

 **When to use:** Your repeater is on a hilltop, tower, or tall building with clear line-of-sight to many other nodes.
-You can see 10+ neighbors and your repeater is a key link in the network backbone.
+You can see 10+ neighbors well and your repeater is a key link in the network backbone.

 ```
 set txdelay 2